-Community Coalition Board (CCB) Chair: LaShawn Hoffman leads the CCB, who primarily sets policy, oversees operations, identifies research priorities and sets the strategic direction for achieving the Center’s long-term objectives.
-Mr. Hoffman represents the CCB on the CDC PRC National Community Committee.
+Community Coalition Board Chair: LaShawn Hoffman primarily sets policy, oversees operations, identifies research priorities and sets the strategic direction for achieving the center’s long-term objectives.
+Hoffman represents the CCB on the CDC PRC National Community Committee.
 He also serves as the lead community liaison on the National Institutes of Health funded Center of Excellence on Health Disparities at Morehouse School of Medicine.

-Research Development and Capacity Building Lead Advisor: Ronald L. Braithwaite, Ph.D., provides leadership in building the Center’s research enterprise.
-He previously served as the Principal Investigator for the Core HIV Research Program: Prevention Intervention Meeting them at the Gate (PIMTAG).
-He is the principal investigator for the National Institutes of Health funded Center of Excellence on Health Disparities at Morehouse School of Medicine.
+Research Development and Capacity Building Lead Advisor: Ronald L. Braithwaite, Ph.D., provides leadership in building the center’s research enterprise.
+He previously served as the principal investigator for the Core HIV Research Program: Prevention Intervention Meeting them at the Gate.
+He is the principal investigator for the National Institutes of Health-funded Center of Excellence on Health Disparities at Morehouse School of Medicine.
 Dr. Braithwaite is a professor in the Departments of Community Health and Preventive Medicine, Family Medicine and Psychiatry and Behavioral Sciences.

-Core HIV Research, Principal Investigator: Rhonda Conerly Holliday, Ph.D., provides oversight in the implementation of the core HIV research program, which
+Core HIV Research, Principal Investigator: Rhonda Conerly Holliday, Ph.D., oversees the implementation of the core HIV research program, which places attention

-places attention on the prevention of HIV and sexually transmitted infections (STI)
+on the prevention of HIV and sexually transmitted infections among African American

-among African American adolescents ages 14 to 18 in Atlanta.
-Dr. Holliday is a research
+adolescents ages 14 to 18 in Atlanta.
+Dr. Holliday is a research associate professor

-Institutes of Health funded Center of Excellence on Health Disparities at Morehouse
+funded Center of Excellence on Health Disparities at Morehouse School of Medicine.

-Research Center (PRC).
-Dr. King Gordon is responsible for assisting the PRC in setting
+Research Center.
+Dr. King Gordon is responsible for assisting the PRC in setting policies,

-policies, defining research programs, developing strategies to achieve program objectives
+defining research programs, developing strategies to achieve program objectives and

-and goals under the direction of the Principal Investigator and Center Director of
+goals under the direction of the principal investigator and center director.
+She represents

-the PRC.
-She represents the PRC on National Communications Committee, collaborates
+the PRC on the National Communications Committee, collaborating across institutions

 Assistant Director, Community Development: David Collins serves as the leader for community outreach, development and engagement in research